Attorney Defending Cyberbullying Charges in Michigan

 What constitutes cyberbullying, and how can a defense attorney help?

 These underlined words are significant to a top-rated, experienced attorney defending cyberbullying charges because they provide an avenue to possibly getting the charges dismissed or reduced.
 Often, proving intent is complex, and a great lawyer can make it even more difficult for the government.
 If the statements on public media are not clearly and obviously a threat, it may be difficult for a prosecutor to prove the intent needed to convict.
-And as can be seen above, it must be proven beyond a reasonable doubt that the person who posts a message knew the other person would view it as a threat.
-So, it is a 2-pronged definition; not only must the sender intend it to be a threat, but they also must know the intended recipient would view it as a threat.
+As seen above, the prosecutor must prove beyond a reasonable doubt that the person who posts a message knew the other person would view it as a threat.
+So, it is a two-pronged definition; not only must the sender intend it to be a threat, but they also must know that the intended recipient would view it as a threat.

 The Prosecution Proves Intent through Circumstantial Evidence in Cyberbullying Cases